CyberNautical/Automatic-Evaluation-Framework-for-LLM-Responses-Methodology-and-Example-Application/README.md

 # Automatic Evaluation of LLM Responses and Example Application

 ## Introduction
-This document explores the integration of an unsupervised mathematical evaluation method with tailored relevance evaluations to assess AI-generated content effectively.
-The approach, detailed in the whitepaper by researchers from Peking and Tianjin Universities, titled [Peer-review-in-LLMs: Automatic Evaluation Method for LLMs in Open-environment](https://ar5iv.labs.arxiv.org/html/2402.01830) employs peer-review mechanisms among Large Language Models (LLMs).
-These models evaluate each other’s responses to unlabeled questions, aiming to align their outputs with human preferences efficiently without direct feedback.
-This highlights the advantages of automatic evaluation methods over traditional supervised evaluations, particularly in how quickly and effectively they can be applied.
+This document introduces a new framework named RELEVANCE (Relevance and Entropy-based Evaluation with Longitudinal Inversion Metrics), designed to automatically evaluate creative responses from Large Language Models (LLMs) where traditional evaluation techniques fall short.
+RELEVANCE is a comprehensive methodology combining tailored relevance assessments with advanced mathematical metrics to ensure AI-generated content aligns with human standards and maintains consistency over time.
+This approach builds on research from Peking and Tianjin Universities, titled [Peer-review-in-LLMs: Automatic Evaluation Method for LLMs in Open-environment](https://ar5iv.labs.arxiv.org/html/2402.01830) , transforming basic tenets into a new method for evaluating Generative Artificial Intelligence (GenAI) content.

 ## Methodology:
-The methodology combines mathematical techniques with a custom relevance evaluation to ensure the relevance evaluations remain accurate over time and are not compromised by the LLM's evolving interpretations or potential drift in model behavior, each metric serves a specific purpose:
+The methodology combines mathematical techniques with custom relevance evaluations to ensure accuracy over time and adaptability to evolving LLM behaviors.
+Each metric serves a specific purpose:
 - **Permutation Entropy (PEN)**: Quantifies the randomness of response rankings compared to human rankings.
 - **Count Inversions (CIN)**: Measures the degree of disorder within these rankings.
 - **Longest Increasing Subsequence (LIS)**: Identifies the length of the most consistent sequence of responses, mirroring human judgment.
 - **Custom Relevance Evaluation**: Scores responses based on criteria such as accuracy, completeness, engagement, or alignment with a given prompt.
+- **Initial Human Relevance Evaluation**: Ensures deeper contextual and semantic nuances are captured by the custom relevance evaluation.

-Together, these tools provide a robust framework for evaluating AI-generated responses, particularly in contexts where responses are open-ended and there is no single correct answer.
+Together, these tools provide a robust framework for evaluating AI-generated responses, especially in contexts where responses are open-ended and there is no single correct answer.

 ## Example Application
 **Scenario**:
 The goal is to evaluate whether LLM-generated marketing content is suitably structured for posting on a social media blog.
 This content must be locally relevant and align with the targeted audience, brand, and voice.
-It's important to note that the content creation here exclusively employs typical Prompt Engineering without the use of more complex techniques like Retrieval Augmented Generation (RAG) or model fine-tuning.
-This choice underscores the efficiency of the evaluation process—content was created and begun evaluation within the same day, demonstrating the rapid deployment capability of this approach.
+The content creation exclusively employs typical Prompt Engineering without complex techniques like Retrieval Augmented Generation (RAG) or model fine-tuning.
+This choice demonstrates the efficiency of the evaluation process, with content creation and evaluation beginning on the same day.

 ### Approach:
 1. **System Prompt**: Define the prompt used for generating marketing content by the LLM.
 [System Prompt](https://github.com/armansalimi-microsoft/Automatic-Evaluation-LLM-Relevance-Example/blob/main/System%20Prompt.md).